oren/node-website-template/Readme.md

 ![puzzle](http://i.imgur.com/8orBBZu.png)

 I wrote this template to help me create websites and Web Services with Node.
-It uses vanilla http server with a few small packages that most website need.
+It uses vanilla http server with a few small packages that most websites need.
 Stuff like templates, router and serving static files.
-I borrowed a lot from the [npm website](https://github.com/isaacs/npm-www) that is written by isaacs.
+I borrowed a lot from the [npm website](https://github.com/isaacs/npm-www) that isaacs wrote.

 ### What's wrong with frameworks like express?